 Cuemath celebrates the indomitable spirit of women and wishes you all, a Happy International Women’s Day!

-On account of Women’s Day, we want to celebrate the women who have revolutionised Mathematics by their path-breaking accomplishments.
+On account of Women’s Day, we want to celebrate the women who have revolutionized Mathematics through their path-breaking accomplishments.

 Also, she is best known for her groundbreaking work on Fermat’s Last Theorem which is regarded to be one of the most challenging puzzles.